BARBARA RINDI

 Optimal Tick Size

-We consider a model of a limit order book and determine the optimal tick size set by a social planner who maximizes the welfare of market participants.
-Our results show that when investors arrive sequentially and compete endogenously, providing liquidity by undercutting or queuing behind existing orders, the optimal tick size is a positive function of the asset value and a negative function of its liquidity.
-The policy implication of such findings is that the European tick size regime and the “Intelligent Ticks” Nasdaq proposal dominate Reg.
+We use a model of a limit order book to determine the optimal tick size set by a social planner who maximizes the welfare of market participants.
+Our results show that when investors arrive sequentially and supply liquidity by undercutting or queuing behind existing orders, the optimal tick size is a positive function of the asset value and a negative function of the stock liquidity.
+Intuitively, the tick size is a strategic tool a social planner uses to optimally affect investors' choice between liquidity demand and supply, thus mitigating the inefficiencies created by excessive undercutting and queuing.
+The policy implication of such findings is that both the European tick size regime and the 2022 SEC proposal dominate Reg.
 NMS Rule 612 that formalizes the tick size regime for the U.S. markets.
+Using data from the U.S. and the European markets we test our model's predictions.

 Trading @ the Close